Updated on: Sep 21st, 2023 | 10 mins read

-Fixed deposits are one amongst the most popular low risk investment avenues.
-They offer assured returns, and almost every bank, select few licensed non-banking financial companies (NBFC), and post offices provide this facility.
+Fixed deposits are one of the most popular low-risk investment avenues.
+They offer assured returns, and almost every bank, a few selected licensed non-banking financial companies (NBFC), and post offices provide this facility.

-If you have long-term financial goals, low risk appetite and aim for higher interest than that offered by a savings bank account, then a long-term fixed deposit is an ideal investment option for you.
+If you have long-term financial goals, a low-risk appetite and aim for higher interest than a savings bank account, then a long-term fixed deposit is an ideal investment option.

-A long-term fixed deposit (FD), a provision allied to an account created by you in which you invest for a period ranging from 5 years to 10 years or more.
-Banks, NBFCs, and post offices offer higher rates of interest on long-term FDs as compared to short-term FDs.
+A long-term fixed deposit (FD) is a type of deposit account in which you invest for a period ranging from 5 years to 10 years or more.
+Banks, NBFCs, and post offices offer higher interest rates on long-term FDs than short-term FDs.

-The investment you make in a long-term FD account involves minimal risks and offers assured returns.
-They are often perceived to be one of the most ideal means to achieve long-term financial goals.
+Investing in a long-term FD account involves minimal risks and offers assured returns.
+They are often perceived as one of the most ideal means to achieve long-term financial goals.

 SBI | 5.5% | 6.3% |